kokkos/kokkos.github.io/content/blog/2025-12-12-cexa-kokkos-hackathon.md

 This training is two-fold.

-- It first features a full-day course to discover Kokkos or refresh ones knowledge of the library.
+- It first features a full-day course to discover Kokkos or refresh one's knowledge of the library.
-- It then proposes a 3-day hackathon, where teams of participants eager to go get their hands dirty will get to know Kokkos by finishing the porting of a provided code to GPU, accelerating and optimizing it.
+- It then continues with  a 3-day hackathon, where teams of participants eager to go get their hands dirty will get to know Kokkos by finishing porting of a provided code, accelerating and optimizing it.

 Trainees can choose to attend either or both parts.
 Computers with access to a local GPU cluster will be provided.